Bollywood needs more LGBT stories, says Indian movie star

 Bajpayee also stars in psychological thriller “In the Shadows” that has its British premiere on Friday.

-More than 40 million people globally are trapped in forced labour, forced marriages and sexual exploitation, the United Nations estimates, earning criminal networks illegal profits of $150 billion a year.
+More than 40 million people globally are trapped in forced labor, forced marriages and sexual exploitation, the United Nations estimates, earning criminal networks illegal profits of $150 billion a year.

 Reporting by Umberto Bacchi @UmbertoBacchi, Editing by Claire Cozens.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, property rights, climate change and resilience.
 Visit news.trust.org